Generalized Hypercube Queueing Models with Overlapping Service Regions: Related works

-Richard Larson's paper \cite{larson1974hypercube} and his co-authored book with Asaf Odoni, ``Urban Operations Research'' \cite{larson1981urban}, introduced the hypercube queuing model, a pioneering work in this field.
-The hypercube queuing model offers a spatial queuing framework for analyzing and evaluating service systems' performance.
-It permits servers to cross over into each other's territories and provide aid when busy, making it particularly useful for emergency service systems like police and ambulance operations \cite{ansari2017maximum, de2015incorporating, takeda2007analysis, zhu2020data, zhu2022data, Morabito2008}.
-However, it assumes identical service from all servers sharing a single queue, which may be oversimplified for real-world service systems and unable to capture more complex systems.
+Richard Larson's paper \citep{larson1974hypercube} and his co-authored book with Asaf Odoni, ``Urban Operations Research'' \citep{larson1981urban}, introduced the hypercube queueing model, a pioneering work in this field.
+The hypercube queueing model provides a spatial queueing framework for analyzing and evaluating the performance of service systems.
+It permits servers to overlap into each other's territories and provide assistance when busy, making it particularly useful for emergency service systems, such as police and ambulance operations \citep{ansari2017maximum, de2015incorporating, takeda2007analysis, zhu2020data, zhu2022data, Morabito2008}.
+However, it assumes identical service from all servers sharing a single queue, which may be oversimplified for real-world service systems and is unable to capture more complex systems.
 In our context, servers may have limited authorized movement, resulting in separate queues for each server.
 This is because other servers cannot travel to specific regions to offer assistance.
-Consequently, a more flexible model may be necessary to represent such service systems accurately.